 Genentech has not disclosed detailed information about serious adverse events associated with crenezumab either publicly or to us.
 However, at the 2014 Alzheimer's Association International Conference, it was reported that in the combined Phase 2 study populations, serious adverse events occurred at similar rates in patients treated with crenezumab (16.5%) and in patients given a placebo (11.9%).
 In addition, adverse events identified in the clinical studies of crenezumab initiated to date have included inflammation of the throat and nasal passages, urinary tract infections and upper respiratory infections.
-In addition, two serious adverse events were observed in one patient during clinical studies of ACI-35, although we believe that these serious adverse events were not related to the treatment.
-The first event, pyelonephritis, was considered likely to have started prior to the study given the patient's tendency to contract urinary infections, including pyelonephritis.
-The second event, dizziness accompanied by confusion, was considered likely related to the progression of the patient's underlying condition, since no abnormalities were noted during repeat MRIs and other examinations.
+At the 2016 Clinical Trials on Alzheimer's Disease (CTAD) meeting it was reported that in a Phase 1b study to evaluate higher doses of crenezumab, no investigator-assessed drug-related serious adverse events occurred.
+Serious adverse events occurring in three patients of the blinded study include malignant melanoma, an accidental overdose, pneumonia and subdural hematoma and atypical chest pain.
+In addition, five serious adverse events were observed in three patients during clinical studies of ACI-35, although we believe that these serious adverse events were not related to the treatment.
+Acute pyelonephritis, or kidney infection, and dizziness were observed in one patient and sick sinus syndrome was reported for a second patient, and these were labeled as possibly related due to the close timing proximity with the last administration of ACI-35.
+In the third patient, urosepsis, or blood poisoning, and pyelonephritis were described and classified as unlikely related to the drug.
 A relationship between these serious adverse effects and ACI-35 cannot be ruled out, however.
-Non-drug related serious adverse effects observed during clinical studies of ACI-24 were acute chest pain, death, colonic cancer, wound infections and pneumonia.
-Occurrence of serious procedure-or treatment-related side effects could impede clinical study enrollment and receipt of marketing approval from the FDA, the EMA and comparable foreign regulatory authorities.
+Nine non-drug related serious adverse effects were observed during clinical studies of ACI-24.
+They were prolongation of hospitalization after planned hip replacement or removal of colon polyp, fall, acute chest pain, death due to Alzheimer's disease or myocardial infarction (heart attack), colonic cancer, wound infections, pneumonia and pancreatitis related to gallstones.

+Occurrence of serious procedure- or treatment-related side effects could impede clinical study enrollment and receipt of marketing approval from the FDA, the EMA and comparable foreign regulatory authorities.
 Adverse events could also adversely affect physician or patient acceptance of our product candidates.